Dance in Indonesia: The folk dances

-The dance in Indonesia demonstrate the social complexity and the social stratifications of its people, it often reflect the social class and also degree of refinement.
-According to its patron, the folk dances were developed and fostered by common people, either in the villages or in the cities, in contrast of court dance that is developed through royal patronage.
-Indonesian folk dances are often relatively free from strict rules nor disciplines, although certain style of gestures, poses and movements are still preserved.
-The commoners folk dance is more concerned with social function and entertainment value than rituals.
+The dance in Indonesia demonstrates the social complexity and the social stratifications of its people; it often reflects the social class and also the degree of refinement.
+According to its patron, the folk dances were developed and fostered by common people, either in the villages or in the cities, in contrast to court dance, which is developed through royal patronage.
+Indonesian folk dances are often relatively free from strict rules or disciplines, although certain styles of gestures, poses and movements are still preserved.
+The common folk dance is more concerned with social function and entertainment value than with rituals.

-The Javanese Ronggeng and Sundanese Jaipongan is the fine example of this common folk dance traditions.
-Both are social dances that are more for entertainment purpose than rituals.
-It often display movements that are considered inappropriate in refined courtly dances, as the result, the common folk dances were often mistakenly deemed too erotic or even too crude for court standard.
-However this traditions is alive and well in contemporary Indonesia since it is popular and supported by its people.
-Certain traditional folk dances has been developed into mass dance with simple but structurized steps and movements, such as Poco-poco dance from Minahasa North Sulawesi, and Sajojo dance from Papua.
+The Javanese Ronggeng and Sundanese Jaipongan is a fine example of these common folk dance traditions.
+Both are social dances that are more for entertainment purposes than rituals.
+It often displays movements that are considered inappropriate in refined courtly dances; as a result, the common folk dances were often mistakenly deemed too erotic or even too crude for the court standard.
+However, this tradition is alive and well in contemporary Indonesia since it is popular and supported by its people.
+Certain traditional folk dances have been developed into mass dances with simple but structured steps and movements, such as Poco-poco dance from Minahasa North Sulawesi, and Sajojo dance from Papua.